SalemLockehart/Aethers-Nexus-UI-Edits/README.md

 # [Aether's](https://next.nexusmods.com/profile/Aether) Theme for Nexus Mods
 These UBlockOrigin filters were created to make [Nexus Mods](https://www.nexusmods.com/)' new UI feel more like its previous iterations.

 This theme attempts to waste less space by reducing font size, removing unnecessary padding, UI elements, and headers.
-It also removes the Popular Collections and Media sections on game pages, as I felt they took away priority from newly released mods, and they can be accessed through the drop-down menus at the top of the site.
+It also removes the Popular Collections section on game pages, as I felt it took away priority from newly released mods, and collections can be accessed through the drop-down menu at the top of the site.

 Additionally, some general cosmetic edits have been included, which remove the background image from Game, and Mod pages, and also fix a cosmetic issue with the upload button at non-standard browser zoom levels.